louischatriot/NodejsStarterKit/README.md

 * hogan as rendering engine, wrapped in a 'customHogan' module that enables the use of partials and layouts with Express (not possible with hogan or consolidate).
 * underscore as we always need it :)
 * mocha and chai for testing, plus a dummy test.
 All tests can be run with `make test`.
+* async for flow control.
+Especially great for long tests that would make for some callback hell.

 # Client-side-includes